zaiisao/Documentation/en/Agora Platform/terms.md

 #### <a name="on-premise-recording"></a>[**<u>On-premise Recording</u>**](../../en/Agora%20Platform/on_premise_recording.md)

-On-premise Recording is a component provided by Agora for recording and saving voice and video calls and interactive broadcasts on a Linux server.
+On-premise Recording is a component provided by Agora for recording and saving voice and video calls and interactive streaming on a Linux server.

 ## P
 #### <a name="packet-loss"></a>[**<u>packet loss</u>**](../../en/Agora%20Platform/packet_loss.md)